 5. Budapest, Hungary

 Smaller crowds, cheaper prices, and stunning views make visiting Budapest in winter an obvious choice.
 There is also something magical about dipping into the thermal pools as the steam swirls arounds you.
 Budapest’s museums are a wonderful option if and when the cold gets to be too much.
-If you’re traveling with family, check out this post about visiting Budapest with kids.
+If you’re traveling with family, check out these posts about visiting Budapest with kids and Budapest with teens.

 6. Sydney, Australia